edgedb/edgedb/docs/clients/http/health-checks.rst

 Health Checks
 =============

-Through the HTTP client, EdgeDB exposes endpoints to check for aliveness and readiness of your database instance.
-Once the client is enabled (see :ref:`ref_edgeql_http`), you can make requests to the endpoints to check the instance status.
+EdgeDB exposes endpoints to check for aliveness and readiness of your database instance.
+You can make requests to these endpoints to check the instance status.

 Aliveness
 ---------